-- Include the essential health benefits package. - Provide 60% actuarial value minimum. - Comply with one of the four benefit tiers with specified actuarial values (shown on the right).
+- Include the essential health benefits package. - Provide 60% actuarial value minimum. - Comply with one of the four benefit tiers with specified actuarial values (shown below).

 Plus catastrophic plan offerings for individuals who are younger than 30 or qualify because of financial hardship